USHA-30/TIC-TAC-TOE-GAME/README.md

 Stylish UI: Modern design using CSS for a visually appealing interface.<br>
 Winner Detection: Highlights the winner or declares a draw.<br>

-🚀 Demo:
+🚀 Demo:<br>
-Click here to play the game!
-(Replace this with your live demo link, if available)
+Click here to play the game! : https://usha-30.github.io/TIC-TAC-TOE-GAME/

 🛠️ Technologies Used :<br>
 HTML: Structure of the game.<br>